druid628/exacttarget/README.md

 EtClient file.

 Each *magic* function works as Symfony-like *magic* getters and setters.
-The create, recall, and update each execute SOAP calls to preform their intended action.
+The create, recall, update, and bundle each execute SOAP calls to preform their intended action.

 **Example (subscriber)**: